What Is Frame Damage On A Car?

-If you are scouring the web for information about car frame damage, you have clearly had a rough week.
+If you are scouring the web for information about car frame damage, you have plainly had a tough week.

-The framework of your vehicle is its foundation, its structural backbone.
-If it is damaged, it may be hazardous to proceed driving.
+The framework of your vehicle is its foundation, its structural skeleton.
+If it is damaged, it may be perilous to proceed driving.

 What is frame destruction on a car?

 It typically refers to when a structural component on the frame of a vehicle has been compromised.
-Though, it doesn’t always suggest a substantial amount of damage.
+Though, it doesn’t always indicate a substantial amount of damage.

 It may just be that there’s a dent or scratch in a vital area that makes it unsafe to drive.